-NYDEC holds a scientific research permit (#16439, which replaces their previously held permit #1547) authorizing the assessment of habitat use, population abundance, reproduction, recruitment, age and growth, temporal and spatial distribution, diet selectivity, and contaminant load of shortnose sturgeon in the Hudson River Estuary from New York Harbor (RKM 0) to Troy Dam (RKM 245).
-NYDEC is authorized to use gillnets and trawls to capture up to 240 and 2,340 shortnose sturgeon in year one through years three and four and five, respectively.
+NYSDEC holds a scientific research permit (#16439, which replaces their previously held permit #1547) authorizing the assessment of habitat use, population abundance, reproduction, recruitment, age and growth, temporal and spatial distribution, diet selectivity, and contaminant load of shortnose sturgeon in the Hudson River Estuary from New York Harbor (RKM 0) to Troy Dam (RKM 245).
+NYSDEC is authorized to use gillnets and trawls to capture up to 240 and 2,340 shortnose sturgeon in year one through years three and four and five, respectively.
 Research activities include: capture; measure, weigh; tag with passive integrated transponder (PIT) tags and Floy tags, if untagged; and sample genetic fin clips.
 A first subset of fish will also be anesthetized and tagged with acoustic transmitters; a second subset will have fin rays sampled for age and growth analysis; and a third subset will have gastric contents lavaged for diet analysis, as well as blood samples taken for contaminants.
 The unintentional mortality of nine shortnose sturgeon is anticipated over the five year life of the permit.
 This permit expires on November 24, 2016.

-In April 2012, NYDEC was issued a scientific research permit (#16436) which authorizes the capture, handling and tagging of Atlantic sturgeon in the Hudson River.
-NYDEC is authorized to capture 1,350 juveniles and 200 adults.
+In April 2012, NYSDEC was issued a scientific research permit (#16436) which authorizes the capture, handling and tagging of Atlantic sturgeon in the Hudson River.
+NYSDEC is authorized to capture 1,350 juveniles and 200 adults.
 The unintentional mortality of two juveniles is anticipated annually over the five year life of the permit.
 This permit expires on April 5, 2017.

-A permit was issued to Dynegy12 in 2007 (#1580, originally issued as #1254) to evaluate the life history, population trends, and spacio-temporal and size distribution of shortnose sturgeon collected during the annual Hudson River Biological Monitoring Program.
-Dynegy is authorized to capture up to 82 adults/juveniles annually to measure, weigh, tag, photograph, and collect tissue samples for genetic analyses.
-Dynegy is also authorized to lethally take up to 40 larvae annually.
-An application for a new permit to authorize continuation of this sampling program was submitted by Entergy in 2012 and is currently under review.
-It is anticipated that any new permit issued would authorize takes of shortnose and Atlantic sturgeon.
+A permit was issued to Dynegy in 2007 (#1580, originally issued as #1254) to evaluate the life history, population trends, and spacio-temporal and size distribution of shortnose sturgeon collected during the annual Hudson River Biological Monitoring Program.
+This permit was reissued to Entergy in August 2012 as permit #17095; the permit will expire in 2017.
+The permit holders are authorized to capture up to 82 shortnose sturgeon adults/juveniles and 82 Atlantic sturgeon annually to measure, weigh, tag, photograph, and collect tissue samples for genetic analyses.
+The permit also authorizes the lethal take of up to 40 larvae of each species annually.
+No lethal take of any juvenile, subadult or adult sturgeon is authorized.